Terminal49/API/docs/In Depth Guides/2-web-hooks.md

 ## Security
 There are a few ways you can verify the webhooks sent by Terminal49.

+1. Confirm that webhook origin IP is in the list used by Terminal49
-Verify webhook signatures to confirm that received events are sent from Terminal49.
-Additionally, Terminal49 sends webhook events from a set list of IP addresses.
-Only trust events coming from these IP addresses.
+2. Verify webhook signatures to confirm that received events are sent from Terminal49

 ### Webhook notification origin IP